Good Practices in Education – Examples from International Ocean Literacy

 Aim to connect to foster understanding.

 Summer schools for both students and teachers is important.

 Micheal Palmgren, SEA-U Marint Kunskapscenter (Sweden)

-These sessions lead into a series of breakout groups to discuss priority areas of action for formal and non-formal education, reporting back to rest of the delegates in turn, feeding into the IOC-UNESCO three year action plan for Ocean Literacy in preparation for the 2020 Oceans conference.
+These sessions lead into a series of breakout groups to discuss priority areas of action for formal and non-formal education, reporting back to the rest of the delegates, in turn, feeding into the IOC-UNESCO three year action plan for Ocean Literacy in preparation for the 2020 Oceans conference.

 Once the official proceeding for day one concluded, I attended the Special event arranged for the delegation.
 This was co-organised by the Italian Navy.
 We attended the Venice Arsenal, home of the Instituto di Studi Militari Maritimi (Naval Staff College).
 Here, we were privileged to be presented with two sessions.
 The first by Roberta Ivaldi and Maurizio Demarte, focusing upon the “Italian Hydrographic Institute and Ocean Literacy: from High North to South Pole we promote the knowledge of the Sea”.
 The second was presented by Franco Borgogno “A sea of plastics, expedition in the Arctic through the Northwest Passage”.
 These were followed by an excellent buffet and wine supper, at the Naval Staff College.
 I must say, the hospitality of the Italian Navy that evening was impeccable, and it was evident the evening was enjoyed by all who attended.